Getting Started for Law Students

 Suggested Documentation Elements:

-- If appropriate, discuss the severity and/or expected progression.
+4. If appropriate, discuss the severity, expected progression, and/or medication side-effects.